colbymillerdev/react-native-progress-steps/README.md

 Pull requests are always welcome!
 Feel free to open a new GitHub issue for any changes that can be made.

-**Working on your first Pull Request?** You can learn how from this _free_ series [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)
+**Working on your first Pull Request?** You can learn how from GitHub's [First Contributions](https://github.com/firstcontributions/first-contributions) guide or their [How to Contribute to Open Source](https://opensource.guide/how-to-contribute/) guide.

 ## Author